raydenlim/tp/docs/DeveloperGuide.md

 The GradedTest Class is made up of a `ReadingAssessment1`, `ReadingAssessment2`, `MidTerms`, `Finals`, and `PracticalExam`, each representing a different aspect of an individual's graded test scores.
 GradedTest Class also have a set of getter methods that corresponds to those fields.

-Below is a class diagram describing the implementation of `Task` and its respective fields.
+Below is a class diagram describing the implementation of `GradedTest` and its respective fields.

 ![GradedTest Class UML](images/GradedTest.png)